tamanna037/InformationTypesDetectionNLP/README.md

 For contribution guidelines, kindly check [CONTRIBUTING.md](https://github.com/tamanna037/InformationTypesDetectionNLP/blob/main/CONTRIBUTING.md) file.

 ### How to run
-Note: Run this project in an environment that has **GPU available**.
 * Download the repository and run the python file from 'code' folder in your loacal machine.
                                 or
 * Use docker to run the scripts following these steps: